 Hyundai Motor's 3Q profit falls 28 percent

-SEOUL, South Korea (AP) — Hyundai Motor Co. said Thursday its profit sank nearly 30 percent for the July-September quarter, hurt by a stronger South Korean currency and weak sales growth in its home market.
+SEOUL, South Korea (AP) — Hyundai Motor Co. says profit sank nearly 30 percent for the July-September quarter, hurt by a stronger South Korean currency.

-South Korea's largest carmaker said its third quarter net income of 1.6 trillion won ($1.5 billion) was down 28 percent from 2.3 trillion won a year earlier.
+South Korea's largest carmaker said Thursday third quarter net income of 1.6 trillion won ($1.5 billion) was down 28 percent from 2.3 trillion won a year earlier.

 Sales rose 2 percent to 21.3 trillion won.
 Hyundai said it sold 3.62 million vehicles during the first nine months of the year, 4 percent higher from a year earlier.

-Hyundai's share price has slumped since a Hyundai-led consortium last month decided to spend $10.1 billion for land in Seoul for new headquarters, sparking criticism that Chung Mong-koo, chairman of Hyundai Motor, was wielding outsized influence.
-The company's union staged a strike to protest the high-priced deal, hurting local production.
+Hyundai's share price has slumped since a Hyundai-led consortium decided to spend $10.1 billion for land in Seoul for new headquarters, sparking criticism that Chung Mong-koo, chairman of Hyundai Motor, was wielding outsized influence over the company.